Frequently Asked Questions

 Is there storage available on campus?

-Storage is only accessible during times of year when Collegiate Fellows are on duty in the residence halls.
-Any access outside of this time (summer, early arrival, post-Commencement etc.) is by appointment only (at least 3 business days-notice required).
-If you feel you will need urgent access to storage items on short notice, you should obtain off-campus paid storage.
+Storage is only accessible during times of year when Collegiate Fellows are on duty in the residence halls from 8pm to 10pm.
+Any access outside of this time (summer, early arrival, post-Commencement etc.) is by appointment only with at least three business days prior to the desired date for storage room access.
+Requests need to be sent to reslife@gustavus.edu and will be accommodated based on available staffing.
+If these constraints will not work with your arrival/departure plans, do not utilize Residential storage.

 Storage Request Form